 I’m now into my fifth academic year at KIS and during this time the student body has almost doubled, the staffing has inevitably increased and a wider range of subjects are being offered to those students at IGCSE, AS and A level.
 Considering that the school has grown rapidly, KIS still maintains the feel of a much smaller school.
 As a teacher, I think that the merits of a school can be measured by how much investment and in turn satisfaction is evident across the whole school community and that sense of satisfaction is almost palpable when you arrive at KIS!

 NICKY RUSSELL, HEAD OF PRIMARY

 Teaching at KIS is like being part of a very large family, which is why I am currently in my eleventh year of teaching here.
 When I first arrived the school only had around ninety students, so I have seen many changes over the years, but thankfully that close knit family and community feel hasn’t changed at all, which is why I am very happy that my own children are now a part of this big family too!

 The teaching team has grown rapidly over the past few years, but in Primary we all work hard to offer the students a world class education in our quiet corner of Borneo.
 The teaching team (teachers and TAs) work very hard to make all newcomers to KIS, both staff and students, feel welcome and a part of the community as quickly as possible.

-Living and working in Kota Kinabalu for the past nine and a half years has been extremely rewarding.
+Living and working in Kota Kinabalu for the past twelve years has been extremely rewarding.
 It is lovely to experience the wonders of the area that I live in through the eyes of the children that I have taught, whether it has been taking the children jungle trekking, snorkelling, to the local wildlife reserves to see the Orang Utans and monkeys or to the cultural museums.
 All of these trips have been amazing.
 At KIS we believe in teaching the children about their local environment as well as the wider world around them.